MelSaina/COE301_Class/README.md

-This repo contains m classwork activities  and tasks.
+This repo contains my classwork activities  and tasks.
 Prof Tarus